Copyright and sharing resources online

 At the start of each year of your studies, you sign and agree to terms of use for UWE Bristol teaching materials.
 Sharing UWE Bristol copyrighted materials or licensed content online infringes upon this agreement and could result in action under the Student Conduct Policy (PDF).

-When you upload material to an online learning platform you will be asked to confirm that you have permission to do this including for any third-party content (for example material from books, journals, e-resources and other similar content).
+When you upload material to an online learning platform you will be asked to confirm that you have permission to do this, including permission for any third-party content (for example material from books, journals, e-resources and similar content).

 You should not upload anything that you do not own the rights to, including: